-Unit of measure Notes See Notes For retail complex that are larger/more extensive than the definition of small retail but smaller than the definition of large retail, "Other building - for visitors" can be used as the definition for these premises.
+Building No. spaces per unit of measure Unit of measure Notes Other retail See Notes See Notes For retail complex that are larger/more extensive than the definition of small retail but smaller than the definition of large retail, "Other building - for visitors" can be used as the definition for these premises.
 However, if car parks are built, then the definition of large retail must be applied.
 In cases where the retail complex consists of several separate small retail stores, the project can also choose to assess each retail separately based on the definition of "Small retail".
 In that case, the requirements must be met for each retail store.
-It must be clearly reported and justified which definition has been chosen and that the assessor has assessed its viability and relevance. · 5 staff Where the number of building users (based upon the unit of measure) exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
-Per class Five cycle parking spaces per class i.e. if 10 classes in a school, then 50 spaces have to be provided.
-5 staff and pupils or students total Student numbers must account for both under- and post- graduates, as well as PhD students and post-doctorates.
+It must be clearly reported and justified which definition has been chosen and that the assessor has assessed its viability and relevance.
+Education Preschool 1 5 staff Where the number of building users (based upon the unit of measure) exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
+Grundskola 5 Per class Five cycle parking spaces per class i.e. if 10 classes in a school, then 50 spaces have to be provided.
+Gymnasium, högskola och universitet 1 5 staff and pupils or students total Student numbers must account for both under- and post- graduates, as well as PhD students and post-doctorates.
 Where the number of building users (based upon the unit of measure) exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
-10 staff The requirement is subject to a minimum of one compliant space being 2 residents provided.
-10 staff Or spaces specified in accordance with the number required as 10 residents identified by the likely resident profile.
-Where the resident profile is not the elderly or physically disabled or impaired then, where appropriate, the requirement for wheelchair or electric buggy spaces should be changed to compliant cycle spaces or spaces for three wheel bicycles. ria defined for o office buildings.
-10 staff Where the number of building users (based upon the unit of measure) 10 visitors or beds exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
-20 staff It is possible to obtain one credit if appropriate number of bicycle 20 building visitors or beds spaces and required facilities only for staff are met.
+Residential in nstitutions Student 1 10 staff The requirement is subject to a minimum of one compliant space being residences 1 2 residents provided.
+Sheltered 1 10 staff Or spaces specified in accordance with the number required as housing, care homes, supported living facility 1 compliant wheelchair or electric buggy storage space 10 residents identified by the likely resident profile.
+Where the resident profile is not the elderly or physically disabled or impaired then, where appropriate, the requirement for wheelchair or electric buggy spaces should be changed to compliant cycle spaces or spaces for three wheel bicycles.
+Other building ıgs Other building - Staffed Use the criter ria defined for c ffice buildings.
+Other 1 10 staff Where the number of building users (based upon the unit of measure) building - Visitors 1 10 visitors or beds exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
+Other buildings- Rural 1 20 staff It is possible to obtain one credit if appropriate number of bicycle 1 20 building visitors or beds spaces and required facilities only for staff are met.
 For this credit, the requirement for bicycle space for visitors does not need to be fulfilled.
-Where the number of building users (based upon the unit of measure) exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology).
-2 v b 0 building isitors or
+Where the number of building users (based upon the unit of measure) exceeds 200, the sliding scale of compliance can be used to identify the appropriate number of cycle spaces required (see Methodology). definitions in t affed, Visitors a issue Tra 01 Public transport accessibility for classification of other